vara11/mbd-bidw/Session 07/README.md

 ## Session 7

 The topic of this session is **Data Integration**.
-This repository the content discuss in class.
-It includes:
+This repository includes the content discuss in class.

   - ETL processes
   - Videos
   - Data Sets

-## How to use this content:
+## How to use this content

   - Download the folder
   - Required Software: